georgeball95/georgeball95.github.io/_posts/2022-01-26-match-summary-data-viz.md

 * <b>Gold star</b> - I think it's cool to have an addition to the graphic to demonstrate the extreme end of the distribution, otherwise the 80th and 99th percentiles show up the same!
 This graphic is a bit like a scorecard/report card, so a gold star is a nod to that!

 Just to note, clearly counts of metrics are not a tool for serious analysis, but I see lists of stats posted often enough so why not try and improve on them.
-Not a game changer in the football analysis space but I might put a few more out as and when Leicester City players have good games!